6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: 6G Channel Simulator

 \section{6G Channel Simulator}

-Channel simulator is the software to generate CIR in different scenarios and configurations based on the existing modeling framework and configuration parameters.
-Channel simulator plays an important role in designing, evaluating, and optimizing communication systems.
-In this section, a 6G channel simulator named Beijing University of Posts and Telecommunication's Channel Model Generator-6G (BUPTCMG-6G) is introduced.
-BUPTCMG-6G was developed based on the framework of the 5G GBSM standard channel model, and a series of extensions for the 6G technologies and scenarios described in Section IV-VII were integrated.
-The software structure, main functions, and a few simulation examples including configurations and results of the BUPTCMG-6G are given below.
+Channel simulator software is used to generate CIRs in different scenarios and configurations on the basis of the existing modeling framework and configuration parameters.
+A channel simulator can play an important role in designing, evaluating, and optimizing communication systems.
+In this section, channel simulators capable of supporting potential 6G technologies are reviewed, and BUPTCMCCCMG-IMT2030 is introduced as an example of a 6G channel simulator.
+A series of extensions for the 6G technologies and scenarios described in Sections III–VII were integrated.
+The simulation principles, structure, functions and applications are given below.